linx-software/Postman_to_Production/README.md

     - Add the Database Plugin
     - Add an ExecuteSQL function
     - Create a new setting for the database string using the database hosted on the following URI {db URI HERE}.
 You can also use a locally hosted database if you prefer that.
-All scripts and instructions have been provided iv.
-The setting will be called DB_Connection and should have the following connection string value {Connection string} (if you choose to do this via your own database, the connection string should reflect that)
+All scripts and instructions have been provided
+    - The setting will be called DB_Connection and should have the following connection string value {Connection string} (if you choose to do this via your own database, the connection string should reflect that)
-v.
-Set the connection to be the DB_Connection setting created above vi.
-Add the [SQL in the repo](https://github.com/linx-software/Postman_to_Production/blob/main/SQL%20Queries/1.%20SELECT%20ALL.sql) to that ExecuteSQL function vii.
-Change the ExecuteSQL function to only return a list of rows viii.
-Add a SetValue function to the event, that will set the response body to the ExecuteSQL result.
+    - Set the connection to be the DB_Connection setting created above
+    - Add the [SQL in the repo](https://github.com/linx-software/Postman_to_Production/blob/main/SQL%20Queries/1.%20SELECT%20ALL.sql) to that ExecuteSQL function
+    - Change the ExecuteSQL function to only return a list of rows
+    - Add a SetValue function to the event, that will set the response body to the ExecuteSQL result.
 14. For the getProductByID event:
-i.
-Add an ExecuteSQL function
+    - Add an ExecuteSQL function
-ii.
-Set the connection to be the DB_Connection setting created above (in step 13) iii.
-Add the [SQL in the repo](https://github.com/linx-software/Postman_to_Production/blob/main/SQL%20Queries/2.%20SELECT%20WHERE%20ID.sql) to that ExecuteSQL function iv.
-Change the ExecuteSQL function to only return the first value
+    - Set the connection to be the DB_Connection setting created above (in step 13)
+    - Add the [SQL in the repo](https://github.com/linx-software/Postman_to_Production/blob/main/SQL%20Queries/2.%20SELECT%20WHERE%20ID.sql) to that ExecuteSQL function
+    - Change the ExecuteSQL function to only return the first value
-v.
-Add a SetValue function to the event, that will set the response body to the ExecuteSQL result.
+    - Add a SetValue function to the event, that will set the response body to the ExecuteSQL result.
 15. Debug the RESTHost Service
 #### IN POSTMAN
 16. Run all tests again, they should now pass.